jawadjd85/TodoItem/README.md

 Method: POST
 Description: Create a new Todo item.

-4.Update a Todo item
+4. Update a Todo item
 URL: /api/todoitems/{id}
 Method: PUT
 Description: Update an existing Todo item.

-5.Delete a Todo item
+5. Delete a Todo item
 URL: /api/todoitems/{id}
 Method: DELETE
 Description: Delete a Todo item by its ID.

-#Contributing
+# Contributing

 We welcome contributions from the community!
 To contribute to this project:

-Fork the repository
+1. Fork the repository
-Create a new branch
+2. Create a new branch
-Make your changes and commit them
+3. Make your changes and commit them
-Push your changes to your forked repository
+4. Push your changes to your forked repository
-Create a pull request to the original repository's main branch
+5. Create a pull request to the original repository's main branch

-#Contact
+# Contact

 Feel free to contact me at this email @gmail.com for any queries